intel-iot-devkit/how-to-code-samples/field-data-reporter/cpp/README.md

 2. Plug one end of a Xadow connector into the Xadow BMP180, and connect the other end to one of the side connectors on the Xadow expansion board.
 3. Plug one end of a Xadow connector into the Xadow QTouch* sensor, and connect the other end to one of the other two connected devices.

-### Connecting your Intel® Edison board to Eclipse
+### Connecting your Intel® Edison board to Intel® System Studio

 1. On the **Target SSH Connections** tab, right-click your device and select **Connect**.<br>
 ![](./../../images/cpp/cpp-connection-eclipse-ide-win4.png)